nedodn/CryptoCollab/README.md

 Select notes to place (up to 10 at a time)

-Click the add notes button (You'll have to confirm two transactions here, one to approve the token transfer and one to actually place the notes)
+Click the add notes button and confirm the transaction

+Once the transaction is complete, rebuild the array by pressing the rebuild button

 Notes should be added, your notes show up as purple